oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 For simplicity sake, we omit some elements from the original struct because it is unnecessary for the event part comprehension.
 Notice that all attributes related to events are between the conditional directive `ifdef` based on the condition of `CONFIG_IIO_SIM      PLE_DUMMY_EVENTS`.
-First, an IRQ number will be required for `iio_dummy`, and the field `event_irq` keeps this value.
+First, an IRQ (Seria bom linkar para alguma coisa explicando a definição disso ai) number will be required for `iio_dummy`, and the field `event_irq` keeps this value.
-Second, the element `event_val` is responsible for store any event value.
+Second, the element `event_val` is responsible for storing any event value.
-Third, it is the `event_en` which is used to check if the event is enabled or not.
-Finally, the `event_timestamp` register the timestamp of the event.
+Third, it is the `event_en`, which is used to check if the event is enabled or not.
+Finally, the `event_timestamp` register the event's timestamp.

 ```c
 #ifdef CONFIG_IIO_SIMPLE_DUMMY_EVENTS